-4.60 Car ownership levels in Rye parish are up to the national average but parking is limited across the Parish.
-On-street parking is so restricted that the building of a centralised parking facility would be strongly supported by the community.
-There are also significant community concerns with regard to car-parking provision for new residential development in the light of recent experience locally where inadequate car-parking provision has caused serious highway and amenity problems.
-High levels of on-street parking also create a poor urban environment to the detriment of local character and visual amenity, which the Neighbourhood Plan seeks to avoid.
-Because of the continual problems of parking44 in and around Rye, policy T2 sets strict requirements for parking but drawing on the East Sussex County Council guidance.45
+Car ownership levels in Rye parish are up to the national average but parking is limited across the Parish.
+On-street parking is so restricted that the building of additional parking facilities would be strongly supported by the community.
+There are also significant community concerns with regard to car-parking provision for new residential development in the light of recent experience locally where inadequate car-parking provision has caused serious highway and amenity problems, including displacement of vehicles from the restricted centre to the unrestricted areas.
+High levels of on-street parking create a poor urban environment and increase pollution to the detriment of local character and visual amenity, which the Neighbourhood Plan seeks to avoid.
+Because of the continual problems of parking46 in and around Rye, at the time of the final plan, work continues on measures to better handle traffic and parking.
+This work is expected to provide further evidence to enable the future setting of policy for parking while drawing on the East Sussex County Council guidance.
+47 Although at this time no policy is included there is a strategy included as Community Aspiration 8.